The Insurance and Reinsurance Law Review: Cambodia

 viii Transfer of portfolio

-As far as we are aware, no portfolio transfer has ever been carried out.
-A further sub-decree will develop details of the process that are in the best interests of policyholders.
+As far as we are aware, no portfolio transfer has been carried out to date.

 - micro-insurance company (life or non-life): one-quarter of the amount of the underwritten premiums with a minimum of 600 million riels;

-- insurance agent and loss adjusters: 20 million riels.
+- insurance agent and loss adjusters: 80 million riels.56

 x Solvency requirements

-There are two kinds of solvency requirement, but these could be modified in light of the Law on Insurance since these requirements originate from a previous regulation.
+There are two kinds of solvency requirement, but these could be modified in light of the Law on Insurance as these requirements originate from a previous regulation.

 First, insurance companies and intermediaries must maintain a deposit with the National Treasury (i.e., the MEF's account at the National Bank of Cambodia (this account does not generate interest)) as follows: